-Name Age Last Five Years Director Since John W. Clark 55 Managing Member of Westar Capital Associates, a 1996 private equity investment company, since 1995.
-From 1990 to May 1995, Mr. Clark was a private investor.
-Prior to 1990, he was President of Valentec International Corporation, a producer of metal and electronic components for military and commercial products.
-1996 Paul Oster 43 Chief Financial Officer of TMW Enterprises since 1995.
-Prior to becoming Chief Financial Officer at TMW, Mr. Oster was Corporate Controller of Electro-Wire Products, a major supplier of electrical components to the automotive industry.
+Name Age Since Oscar B. Marx, III 63 Chief Executive Officer since October 2001 and Chairman of the Board since 1999.
+Prior to becoming CEO of Amerigon, Mr. Marx served as President and CEO of TMW Enterprises, a private investment firm located in Troy, Michigan, since 1995.
+In 1994, Mr. Marx was President and Chief Executive Officer of Electro-Wire Products, a significant tier one electrical distribution systems supplier to the automotive industry.
+Prior to Electro-Wire, Mr. Marx had a long and illustrious career at Ford, having retired from Ford Motor Company in 1994 as Vice President of their Automotive Components Group (currently known as Visteon), with revenues of \$11 billion at the time he was responsible for the operation.
+Mr. Marx is a director of Tesma International, Inc., Parametric Technology Corporation, and SMTEK International, Inc. He also is a director of Pullman Industries, Inc., TMW Enterprises, EcoAir, Inc., and Vehicular Technologies, Inc. 1999 Paul Oster 45 Chief Financial Officer of TMW Enterprises since 1995.
+Prior to becoming Chief Financial Officer at TMW, Mr. Oster was Corporate Controller of Electro-Wire Products, a major supplier of electrical distribution systems to the automotive industry.
 Mr. Oster is also a Certified Public Accountant, having previously worked for Price Waterhouse and Ernst and Whinney.
-1999 James J. Paulsen 60 Retired Ford senior executive.
+Mr. Oster is a director of Pullman Industries, Inc. 1999 James J. Paulsen 62 Retired Ford Motor Company senior executive.
 Until his retirement in 1995, he served as President of Ford's China Operations, initiating Ford's entry into the China market.
 He was also Executive Director of the Corporate Quality Control Office reporting to the company President.
 He had also been General Manufacturing Manager for several of Ford's major component plants.
 1999